greyscaled/markdownlint-rule-title-case-style/.github/CONTRIBUTING.md

 ### How it works

-See [CommonMark Spec] and [`markdown-it`] for more information and to see the tokens.
-It's also useful to use to generate test cases.
+See [CommonMark Spec] and [`markdown-it`] for more information on the specification and token structure.

+A high-level view of the algorithm:

 - `rule.ts`: the rule receives a slice of markdown-it tokens

-- `filter_headings.ts`: the tokens are filtered for heading [leaf block]
+- `filter_headings.ts`: tokens are filtered for heading [leaf block]

   - the content of headings are always [inline]

-- `lint_inline.ts`: each [inline] heading is validated, and linted for violations
+- `lint_inline.ts`: each [inline] heading is validated, and linted for violations.
+To lint:

   - the [inline] heading child nodes are walked for [text nodes]

     - [code spans] are ignored
     - [links] and [autolinks] are ignored
     - [images] are ignored
     - text inside [emphasis and strong emphasis] is processed as if the emphasis does not exist

+  - once a text node is reached, it's content is transformed by the case that has been configured (sentence, or title)

-  - `tokenizer.ts`: [text nodes] are tokenized and case transformations are applied
+    - if sentence, `tokenizer.ts`: [text nodes] are tokenized to make case transformation logic easier to apply.

 - `lint_inline.ts` is able to report violations for each text node that doesn't have correct casing

 ### Environment